maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="for-avaraexpr1-to-aexpr2-step-aexpr3-statmnt-and-next-avaravar"></a>
 ### `FOR` *avar*=(aexpr1) `TO` *aexpr2* [`STEP` *aexpr3*] {:|}<CR>} [*statmnt*,{:|}<CR>}...] and `NEXT` [*avar*,[*avar*,...]]

 Another of the common statements found in BASIC is the FOR/NEXT loop.
 When this is encountered at runtime, the system calculates the value *aexpr2* and caches it on the stack.
-If the optional `STEP `is used, it also calculates and caches the value of *aexpr3*, if `STEP `is not used, it defaults to the value 1.
+If the optional `STEP` is used, it also calculates and caches the value of *aexpr3*, if `STEP `is not used, it defaults to the value 1.
 It then sets the value of *avar* to the calculated value of *aexpr1*.

 Execution then continues by performing any following statements, continuing until it encounters the `NEXT`.
-At that point it adds the value of *aexpr3* to *avar* and compares it to *aexpr2*; if the result in *avar* is less or equal than *aexpr2*, it returns to the first statement after the `FOR`, if it is larger than *aexpr2*, it continues with the statement after the `NEXT,` thereby terminating the loop.
+At that point, it adds the value of *aexpr3* to *avar* and compares it to *aexpr2*; if the result in *avar* is less or equal than *aexpr2*, it returns to the first statement after the `FOR`, if it is larger than *aexpr2*, it continues with the statement after the `NEXT`, thereby terminating the loop.

 Some dialects allow the variable name to be left off the `NEXT`, although this is sometimes considered bad form.
-Others, like later versions of Microsoft BASIC, allow multiple comma-separated variable names, so a single NEXT can close multiple loops.
+Others, like later versions of Microsoft BASIC, allow multiple comma-separated variable names, so a single `NEXT` can close multiple loops.
 RetroBASIC supports all of these forms.

 #### Examples: